Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/staking.md

 4. Select the validator you would like to redelegate from.

-5. Enter the amount of Luna you want to redelegate.
+5. Enter the amount of Odis you want to redelegate.

 6. Confirm the amounts.
 Enter your password and click **Redelegate**.

-Your staked Luna will be transferred to the new validator.
+Your staked Odis will be transferred to the new validator.

 ## Undelegate

-Undelegate Luna to unstake it from a validator.
+Undelegate Odis to unstake it from a validator.
 The unstaking period takes 21 days to complete.

 :::{warning}
 Once started, the delegating or undelegating processes can't be stopped.
 Undelegating takes 21 days to complete.
 The only way to undo a delegating or undelegating transaction is to wait for the unbonding process to pass.
-Alternatively, you can redelegate staked Luna to a different validator without waiting 21 days.
+Alternatively, you can redelegate staked Odis to a different validator without waiting 21 days.
 :::

 1. Open Daodiseo Station and connect your wallet.
 Click **Staking**.